nambili-samuel/Chatbot-for-Healthcare/README.md

 # Multi-Agent Chatbot for Healthcare

-A sophisticated multi-agent healthcare chatbot system built using Microsoft's AutoGen framework, this (AutoMed) is designed to provide preliminary healthcare guidance, mental health support, and medical information retrieval.
-AutoMed is not just an ordinary chatbot—it’s a multi-agent AI system powered by AG2 (AutoGen), designed to simulate expert medical consultation through intelligent collaboration.
+A sophisticated multi-agent healthcare chatbot system built using Microsoft's [AutoGen framework](https://www.microsoft.com/en-us/research/project/autogen/), this (**AutoMed**) is designed to provide preliminary healthcare guidance, mental health support, and medical information retrieval.

+AutoMed is not just an ordinary chatbot — it’s a multi-agent AI system powered by AG2 (AutoGen), designed to simulate expert medical consultation through intelligent collaboration.

+---

 Instead of relying on a single AI agent, AutoMed orchestrates multiple specialized agents, each dedicated to a specific task, ensuring comprehensive, accurate, and real-time medical guidance.
 By leveraging AutoGen’s multi-agent capabilities, AutoMed mimics the behavior of a real medical team, where different AI agents collaborate to analyze symptoms, suggest treatments, fetch real-time medical data, and provide follow-up care.

+---

 With its adaptive intelligence and multi-agent communication, AutoMed delivers human-like, context-aware conversations that go beyond basic symptom checkers.
 Unlike conventional AI chatbots that provide one-size-fits-all responses, AutoMed's specialized agents work together to deliver precise, tailored recommendations based on the user’s health history and real-time input.
 This results in a more interactive, intelligent, and reliable medical consultation experience.

+---

+**_Disclaimer:_**
-Disclaimer: This guided project is designed to introduce learners to AG2 (AutoGen).
+This guided project is designed to introduce learners to AG2 (AutoGen).
 The medical advice provided should not be considered a substitute for professional medical consultation, diagnosis, or treatment.
 Always seek guidance from a qualified healthcare professional.

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![AutoGen Version](https://img.shields.io/badge/autogen-0.2%2B-orange)